 Feedzai

-Feedzai provides software for anti-money laundering programs, covering transaction monitoring, watchlist screening, and customer risk assessment.
-It combines configurable rules with machine-learning models to flag suspicious activity and route alerts for review.
+Feedzai provides software for anti-money laundering programs, covering transaction monitoring, watchlist checks and customer risk assessment.
+It combines configurable rules with machine learning models to flag suspicious activity and route alerts for review.

-The platform includes tools for KYC/CDD support, case management, and audit trails to document decisions.
-It is designed to adapt to different products, geographies, and regulatory requirements, with options to tune thresholds and reduce manual investigation.
+The platform includes tools for KYC and CDD support, case management and audit trails to document decisions.
+It is designed to adapt to different products, geographies and regulatory requirements, with options to tune thresholds and reduce manual investigation.

 FraudNet